jjkaate-io/Ontology_of_Coherent_States/README.md

 The concept is offered to the scientific and philosophical community
 as an invitation to think, test, and reinterpret — not as a claim of final truth, but as a coherent proposal open to scrutiny, reinterpretation, and refinement.

+## Versioning note:

+The English version (v1.0.0 EN) is a translation of the Russian v1.0.1 document.
+No conceptual changes were introduced.